As the year 2016 comes to a close here are 10 suggestions that can help you to be better organized heading into the New Year.

 Facebook, Twitter, Linkedin, Pinterest are all great tools that can help you be in touch with people who are close to you both in personal and professional life.
 If you are into blogging, WordPress is a great platform to share your thoughts and ideas with the world.
 These tools must be something that will add value to you and in turn for you to add value to others.

+Please keep the following things in mind when you interact with others on Social Media.
 Never talk cheap about anyone.
 Be nice to people in your interactions.
 Think twice before posting or commenting on something.
 Never argue online.
-If there is a problem pick up the phone and work on resolving the issue or send a personal message to resolve the issue quickly.
+If there is a problem with someone you know, please pick up the phone and work on resolving the issue or send a personal message to resolve the issue quickly.
 Check your online profiles to make sure they are current.
 Many social networking sites are frequently updating their privacy policies.
 Check your privacy settings to make sure that you are good with them.

 Tip : Feel free to Google your name to see what comes up!